Mashhad University of Medical Sciences

 Mashhad University of Medical Sciences (MUMS) is a medical school in Iran.
 Located in Razavi Khorasan province in the city of Mashhad, it was established in 1949 with Ferdowsi University of Mashad and separated in 1986 from its parent institution by national legislation.

-The university is currently ranked as one of the best in the Middle East.
-In 2001, its department of Medicine was ranked first among the Iranian universities.
-The latest rankings put Mashhad University in 3rd place nationally.

-MUMS has 8 faculties, operates 32 hospitals plus 179 rural and 147 urban health care centers.
-Its faculty include 600 teaching staff, 1700 physicians, 140 dentists, 130 pharmacists, and 25,402 staff employees.
+MUMS has 8 faculties and operates 32 hospitals plus 179 rural and 147 urban healthcare centers.
+Its faculties include 600 teaching staff, 1700 physicians, 140 dentists, 130 pharmacists, and 25,402 staff employees.

-In 2001, 7,000 students were enrolled full-time.
+As of 2023, its enrollment range is 9,000-9,999.

 History

-Mashhad Faculty of Medicine was officially opened on November 23, 1949 by Dr Zanganeh, the minister of culture.
-The school started out with 61 students, one associate professor and seven tutors.
-In 1956, when the School of Arts opened, the two schools merged to form the University of Mashhad.
+Mashhad School of Medicine was founded in 1941 with the sole mission of educating students and dispatching them to rural areas where access to medical care was desperately needed.

-In 1965 Badri Teymourtash and Esmael Sondoozi founded the University’s School of Dentistry.
+In 1965 Badri Teymourtash and Esmael Sondoozi founded the university's School of Dentistry.

 In 1989, the faculties offering Medical Sciences' degrees across the country separated from the Ministry of Culture and Higher Education.
 New emerging medical universities have gone under management of Ministry of Health, Treatment and Medical Education.
 Thus the original University of Mashhad was divided into two independent universities: Ferdowsi University of Mashhad and Mashhad University of Medical Sciences.

 Mashhad University of Medical Sciences now operates with 8 faculties, 32 hospitals, 179 rural and 147 urban health centers.
-It covers an enormous area stretching from the northeast to the central parts of the country, which makes it the largest university of medical sciences providing health care and treatment services.

-With 597 teaching staff, 1645 MDs with different specialties, 138 dentists, 123 pharmacists and 25, 402 employees, the university provides health care and medical services to the area's large population, as well as to over 25 million tourists a year.
+With 597 teaching staff, 1645 MDs with different specialties, 138 dentists, 123 pharmacists and 25, 402 employees, the university provides health care and medical services to the area's population.

 Overview

 Mashhad University of Medical Sciences is the main responsible of health of the Khorasan community.
-Its fundamental purpose is to ensure and improve the health of all people of Khorasan.